StefanNowacki/Sales-analysis/README.md

                                                                   ** Sales-analysis**

-In this project you can see varius data about sales information
+In this project you can see varius data about company's sales

 - Ranking of sales by country and gender
 - Sales by manager with number of clients, margins and more